Medical Biophysics

 Defence requirements

-- Fulfillment of all the above mentioned study obligations including the completion of the SDE.
+• Fulfilment of all the above-mentioned study requirements, including the completion of the SDE.

-- Publication of at least two publications connected to the topic of the thesis and published in internationally recognized journal with IF (Web of Science).
+• Publication of at least two publications connected to the topic of the thesis and published in an internationally recognized journal with IF (Web of Science).
 At least in one of them the applicant should be shown as the first author.

 Dissertation defence